carbon-design-system/carbon/.github/CONTRIBUTING.md

 ## Windows guide:
 This repository runs best in a linux envrionment, to avoid running into any errors as a windows user you will need to run the repo in a linux environment using the linux subsystem for windows.

-prerequisites:
-1: Windows Subsystem for Linux
-2: linux operating system of your choice.

 System requirements:
 https://docs.microsoft.com/en-us/windows/wsl/install-win10